 The company would go on to open five more Mezlan boutiques in exclusive shopping centers throughout the U.S.

 - Fashion Centre at Pentagon City, Arlington, VA

 - Westfield Valley Fair, Santa Clara, CA.

-A seventh flagship Mezlan boutique will open its doors at 520 Madison Avenue in New York City in December 2016.
+A seventh flagship Mezlan boutique opened its doors at 520 Madison Avenue in New York City in February 2017.
 The store, from its flooring to its furnishings to its lighting, has been designed by Antonio and hand-built by Zora Mobiliario, S.L. in Antonio’s native Spain.
 Mezlan also launched a company website in 2008, www.Mezlan.com

 With Bacco Bucci, our bold and lively Italian companion brand, the Mezlan portfolio embraces the traditions and light-hearted creativity of Italy’s fabled Le Marche shoemaking region.
 After purchasing the brand in 1998, Antonio transformed the line, as only he could.
 Bacco Bucci became the perfect casual companion brand and younger brother to his popular and well-respected fashion dress line, Mezlan.
 Bacco Bucci shoes are designed and manufactured with casual comfort in mind.
 Incorporating fresh designs and superior performance features, our Bacco Bucci collection addresses the wardrobe needs of the playful, denim-friendly, street-rugged and resort-leisure lifestyles.